sdarlington/sdarlington.github.io/content/posts/2008-09-02-competitive-threat.md

 It did mean that I had to refine my thinking about pricing.
 But most importantly I had to start considering when to release it.
 Should I trim a few features so I could release it early?
 Or keep going, be a bit later but have something unique?
 In the end I just decided to keep going.
 Another “me too” product wouldn’t have managed to overcome their first-mover advantage, but extra features might.

 If there’s a lesson here it’s that making the best product you can is a better use of your time than examining the competition.
 Happy users is the key to success and improving your software is the best way to achieve that.
+[^1]: Software Development Kit, the program you use to write other software.